emlearn/emlearn-micropython/doc/fifo_imu.md

 ## Application pseudo code

-Here is some illustrative code for how such a driver could be used to implement low-power continious data analysis of short time-windows of IMU data.
+Here is some illustrative code for how such a driver could be used in the same scenario as above.
-This could for example be human activity detection on a smartwatch, gesture detection for a "magic wand", animal activity detection on a LoRa tracker, et.c.

 ```
     SAMPLERATE = 25
-    THRESHOLD = 25
+    THRESHOLD = 25 # NOTE: Should be max 75% of IMU FIFO capacity
     imu = SuperIMU2k(i2c=machine.I2C(...), odr=SAMPLERATE)

     while True: